frankip/bright_events/README.md

 ![Alt Uml-diagram](https://github.com/frankip/bright_events/blob/master/designs/wireframes/uml.jpeg)

 ## To run the api  ##
-first clone this repo to your machine \n
+first clone this repo to your machine
  ``` git clone https://github.com/frankip/bright_events.git ```

 then change the directory to the project by